 Mrs. Claus’ Bake Shop Cookie Exchange Party: The Theme

 When I was first envisioning this party, I immediately knew I wanted it to feel as if it was straight from the North Pole and Mrs. Claus’ kitchen itself.
 It needed to be full of whimsical baking and cookie décor —and with a spread of delicious cookies that would make Santa Claus blush!
 I also really wanted this party to be very do-able and able to be easily recreated.
 Holiday baking and cookie exchange parties are so popular this time of year.
-I wanted you all to be able to use the custom graphic designed invitation, cookie label tags, recipe cards, signs, wall graphics, and take-home labels for your own celebrations.
-That being said, all of the graphic designed elements and printables from this party are available for free at the bottom of this post.
+I wanted you to be able to use the custom graphic designed invitation, cookie label tags, recipe cards, signs, wall graphics, and take-home labels for your own celebrations.
+That being said, all of the graphic designed elements and printables from this party are available in my Etsy shop HERE, HERE and HERE as well as some free printables that are available by filling out the form at the bottom of this post.

 Get your guests excited for a fun celebration by sending a themed invitation a few weeks before your party.
 Be sure to be specific as to how many dozen cookies each guest should make.
-This free printable invitation (located at the bottom of this post) is an editable PDF so you can easily personalize it with your party date, time, and address, as well as add any other party specifics.
+This printable invitation is an editable PDF so you can easily personalize it with your party date, time, and address, as well as add any other party specifics.

 Mrs. Claus’ Bake Shop Cookie Exchange Party: Mrs. Claus’ Kitchen Sink Cookies